 However, by gathering and analyzing 157 separate sites in Latin-America, from Mexico down to Peru, it appears that there is, in contrast to former researches, no distinct relation between orientation and the location of the wandering magnetic pole (McElhinny and McFadden, 2000).

 Over 90% of the ancient sites in Latin-America are oriented East of True North (clockwise oriented).
 Coincidence or topography cannot cause this.
 What possibly could have made researchers assume that magnetic compasses had been used to orient the structures?
 They reason that, because the magnetic pole wanders around the geographic pole, this could be the cause of such a deviant orientation.

-A square or rectangle building can be uniquely oriented within a range of 90°.
-We cannot determine other than by an assumption which side of a pyramid or temple is the main side.
+A square or rectangular building can be uniquely oriented within a range of 90°.
+We cannot determine which side of a pyramid or temple is the main side, other than by an assumption.
 It is argumentative to say that an alleged main side of a temple was, as an example, oriented to the East of the rising Sun.
-This kind of assumption pollutes many of the researches done in this field, making most conclusion useless.
+This kind of assumption pollutes many of the researches done in this field, making most conclusions useless.
 Therefore, our research is solely focused on the orientation of the Latin-American pyramids and temples as a square or rectangle with respect to the Cardinals, without making assumptions or expecting certain conclusions.